PeachyPeachSM64/sm64ex-omm/README.md

 ### Model packs

-To use a model pack, download it, then put the downloaded `.zip` file into the `res/packs` directory of the game.
+To use a model pack, download it, then put the downloaded `.zip` file into the `res/packs` directory of the game.<br>Enable it in-game by opening the options menu and selecting `Model Packs`.

 - [Render96 Model pack](https://github.com/PeachyPeachSM64/sm64ex-omm-resources/raw/refs/heads/packs/Render96_DynOs_v3.2.zip) by **Render96 Team**
 - [Render96 characters with color support](https://github.com/PeachyPeachSM64/sm64ex-omm-resources/tree/packs) by **Render96 Team**